What Is an ITIN and Who Needs One?

 The Bottom Line

 Having an ITIN instead of an SSN doesn't lock you out of the US credit system.
 Several major banks and credit unions accept ITIN applications, and building credit follows the same principles regardless of which number you use.
 Start with a secured card, pay on time, and watch your credit grow.
-Learn more at the credit builder card.
+If you want a broader overview of how non-citizens can get a first card, read our guide on how foreigners can get a credit card in the U.S. or learn more at the credit builder card.

 Frequently Asked Questions